arev-dev-journey/.github/profile/README.md

-# Welcome to arev-dev-lab 👨‍💻
+# Welcome to arev-dev-journey 👨‍💻

-This GitHub organization is a dedicated space for my learning projects, university coursework, tutorials, and technical experiments.
+This GitHub organization shows my journey in learning projects, university coursework, tutorials, and technical experiments.

 Here you'll find:
 - 🔹 Course assignments and labs